corda/corda/docs/source/permissioning.rst

 made available in the coming months.
 Until then, the documentation below can be used to create your own certificate authority.

-.. note:: If you are looking for information on how to connect to the existing compatibility zone go to the section: `Connecting to the existing compatibility zone`_
+.. note:: If you are looking for information on how to connect to the existing compatibility zone go to the section: `Connecting to a compatibility zone`_

 Certificate hierarchy
 ---------------------